Please note you need the necessary License for this device (Icasa listerners license)

-It is only the Frequency range and the antenna conector that is diffrent.
+It is only the Frequency range and the antenna connector that is different.

-Officially the RTL dongle dokumentation only specify the frequency range "48.25-863.25 Mhz" but the one's I have tested do work from about 24MHz to 1766MHz with a dead spot just above 1.2Ghz
+Officially the RTL dongle documentation only specify the frequency range "48.25-863.25 Mhz" but the ones I have tested do work from about 24MHz to 1766MHz with a dead spot just above 1.2Ghz

 To see this RTL dongle in action go to my webSDR at http://zr6aic.giga.co.za:8901 the 2m band is using RTL dongle.